 - Not to commit theft

-- Not to indulge in vice such as gambling, adultery, drinking wine
+- Not to indulge in vice such as gambling, adultery, drinking wine or other intoxicating drinks.

 - Not to make false accusations